 - Offer a comfort object.
 Babies this age often form an attachment to a blanket, stuffed animal or other comfort object.
 Although holding, rocking and cuddling your baby remain important, a comfort object can help your baby feel secure when you're not in sight or when your baby is tired, frightened or upset.

 When something's not right

 Your baby might reach some developmental milestones ahead of schedule and lag behind a bit on others.
 This is normal and usually no cause for concern.
 It's a good idea, however, to be aware of the signs or symptoms of a problem.

 Consult your baby's doctor if you're concerned about your baby's development or your baby:

-- Isn't interested in reaching for objects or putting objects in his or her mouth
+- Doesn't reach for objects or put objects in his or her mouth

 - Doesn't respond to sounds or visual cues